DT Woodturning

 and

-Wing chun long pole (Luk Dim Boon Gwan)
+Wing chun (Ving Tsun) long pole (Luk Dim Boon Gwan)

 Purpleheart wood (Extremely attractive timber with a good weight) ideal for the serious Wing Chun practitioner.